 The answer is always a resounding YES!
 Most people want to be able to better understand people and think on their feet when dealing with them?
 In business many people have completed some sort of profiling tool, like the Myers-Briggs Type Indicators (MBTI) or DiSC.
 Profiling exercises such as these tend to highlight just how different people are.
 One way of explaining these differences is with the Neuro Linguistic Programming (NLP) meta-programs.
 Meta-programs are the personality filters through which we see the world.
 These filters put labels on our differences and help us to understand why people act the way they do.

-Every experience, situation or conversation is taken through these filters, which give us remarkable insight into why we do what we do.
+Every employee experience, situation or conversation is taken through these filters, which give us remarkable insight into why we do what we do and make sure that the communication is on top level.

 These filters explain why we continue to behave as we do when we know our patterns of behaviour limit us or make us unhappy.
 They explain why it is that some people are able to outclass others at certain tasks; why it is that you like the people you like and dislike the people you dislike; why people drive you crazy at times.
 There are over 70 different filters that explain how we process information, how we interact with others, what motivates us, how we recharge our energy, how we operate in teams and much more.
 In my experience, the filters are a collection of the existing profiling tools in one comprehensive model.